Rimmavane/CHEMBL_VS_dataset/README.md

 ```

 *decoy_searching.py* script can be used from console as well, possible arguments are:
-- --chembl_id       - ChEMBL target id (ex.
-CHEMBL3784) - query smiles file is determined based on this id,
+- --chembl_source   - Accpts single ChEMBL target id (ex.
+CHEMBL3784) or path to CSV file with 'ChEMBL ID' column form which IDs are retrieved -
-    the script searches for <chembl_id>_filtered_active.smi file
+    ligands smi file is found basing on this id, the script searches for <chembl_id>_filtered_active.smi file (or files)
 - --chembl_smiles   - folder in which to search for <chembl_id>_filtered_active.smi file,
     if it don't exists it will be created.
 By default same as CHEMBL_SMILES_FOLDER parameter in *path_and_settings.py* script
-- --decoys_path     - folder with .smi files - all .smi files found in this folder will be
+- --decoys_path     - folder with .smi files or path to a single .smi file - if folder given, all .smi files found in
-    considered as files with potential decoys
+    this folder will be considered as files with potential decoys
 - --output_folder   - where to save results of decoy searching, there will be CSV file
     for each file found in --decoys_path
 - --max_decoys      - how many potential decoys can be assigned to a single ligand in each potential decoys file,